diningeachox/chronite_corp/README.md

 A shipping management game with time manipulation mechanics

 ## Introduction
-A small template for building a JS game, includes ECS.
+A small template for building a JS game, includes ECS and scene management.

 More details to be added...